SamMcFly/plex-overseerr-backup/README.md

 - **Overseerr must resync second** - So it will accept restore requests
 - **Use pre-disaster backup** - Contains all files that existed before loss occurred

+### Important: Sonarr/Radarr Integration

+**Overseerr submits requests to Sonarr/Radarr, but if those apps already have the media entry from the original request, they won't re-download it.**

+**Automatic Solution (Recommended):**
+Configure Radarr and Sonarr URLs/API tokens in the Settings tab.
+When you enable Force Mode during restore, the tool will automatically:
+1. Clear entries from Overseerr
+2. Clear movie entries from Radarr
+3. Clear series entries from Sonarr
+4. Submit fresh requests

+**Manual Solution:**
+If you prefer not to configure Radarr/Sonarr integration:
+- Use [Maintainerr](https://github.com/jorenn92/maintainerr) to clean up stale entries
+- Or manually delete entries in Sonarr/Radarr before restoring

+**Why this matters:**
+Without clearing Radarr/Sonarr entries:
+- Overseerr sends request to Sonarr/Radarr
+- Sonarr/Radarr says "I already have this" (even though files are gone)
+- Nothing gets downloaded

 ## Features

 - 📦 **Backup Plex Library** - Exports metadata for movies and TV shows